vittominacori/cryptogift/README.md

 * sender: who is sending the gift
 * receiver: who is receiving the gift
 * message: a message for the receiver
-* youtube: an optional YouTube id (for instance a video message or a song)
 * date: the date after which the gift is visible